The 3 Major Changes in Your Urine to Keep an Eye Out For

 Medical Causes

-Besides the emptying of a full bladder, foam might indicate kidney disease or a rare condition in men called retrograde ejaculation, where semen travels backwards and enters into the bladder, rather than ejaculating through the penis.
+Foam might indicate kidney disease or a rare condition in men called retrograde ejaculation, where semen travels backward and enters into the bladder, rather than ejaculating through the penis.

 Related: How To Relieve Kidney Pain at Home